 Being able to give and receive feedback is a core skill you will learn in your studies at University which will support the level of your academic work and then as you progress in the world of work.

 Put simply, feedback is questioning and critiquing in an objective and constructive way a piece of work, whether it be a concept or idea or performance.

 It can be given in various ways, for example face to face, in a group or one to one, online via discussion forums or video chats, or in writing.

-Throughout your studies at York both giving and receiving feedback is going to be required of you.
+Throughout your time at York both giving and receiving feedback is likely to be required of you.
 This is to support your own development and the development of group work and your peers and will:

 This skills of giving and receiving feedback you are developing at University will be critical for you in the workplace after graduation.